 In capital Kyoto, Yoshitsugu Ashikaga (1394-1418), younger brother of Fourth Shogun Yoshimochi Ashikaga (1358-1408), was secretly trying to overthrow the Shogunate in an attempt to take over the seat of the Shogun himself.
 He sent a message to Mitsutaka Uesugi, uncle of Mochiuji, and Ujinori in Kamakura urging them to launch a coup d'etat in Kamakura.
 Chances were for Mitsutaka to become the governor in replacement of Mochiuji.
 Both agreed to the Yoshitsugu's secret proposal and they made a surprise attack one night on Mochiuji's residence.
 Mochiuji was barely able to escape the attack and asked Shogun Yoshitsugu for help.
 Overthrowing attempt was by no means acceptable to Yoshimochi.
 He immediately sent his army to Kamakura to kill Mitsutaka and Ujinori.
 Both were caught in the end and forced to commit seppuku.

 Mochiuji was thus able to restore the law and order in Kamakura as a governor.
 Nevertheless, he did not go well with new vice-governor Norizane Uesugi (1410-1466) either.
 Back at the time, children whose age reached 13 were celebrated and given a new adult name in recognition of coming of age.
 In most cases, governors' children received one Chinese character of the Shogun's name.
-Look at the first names of Shogun in Muromachi Period.
-How many names start with 'Yoshi'.
-In the meantime, when Mochiuji's son reached the age, he named the son 'Yoshihisa' without ever consulting with Sixth Shogun Yoshinori (1394-1441) in Kyoto.
+Look at the first name of Shogun in Muromachi Period.
+Many start with "Yoshi".
+In the meantime, when Mochiuji's son reached the age, he named the son "Yoshihisa"' without ever consulting with Sixth Shogun Yoshinori (1394-1441) in Kyoto.
 Mochiuji ignored the traditional practice.
-Vice Governor Norizane was enraged and left Kamakura in a protest against him for Gunma Prefecture where he was the lord of manor.
+Vice Governor Norizane was enraged and left Kamakura in protest against him for Gunma Prefecture where he was the lord of manor.
 Mochiuji interpreted his action as a revolt and sent army to kill him.
 However, Shogun Yoshinori in Kyoto sided with Norizane and ordered the Shogunate army to assault the Mochiuji's residence.
 Mochiuji was no match for the Shogunate.
 He and his son Yoshihisa did not have any option but to kill themselves.
 Yoshihisa's suicide ritual took place right here at the Temple.
 It was in 1439 and he was only 13 years old.
 With his death, the Ashikaga governorship in Kamakura ended in tragedy.
 (Mochiuji committed seppuku at Yo-anjii temple, which no longer exists.)
 See History for details.

-took his own life and what he felt in the face of death.
+his own life and what he felt in the face of death.

 The Temple lost nearly all of its structures in 1923 due to the Great Kanto Earthquake.
 Most of the current structures were built after the quake.